Dealing with Change in a Familiar Environment

 When one returns to a familiar place after a long absence, one’s bound to encounter some changes.

-When one returns to a familiar place after a long absence, one’s bound to encounter some changes.
+When one returns to a familiar place after a long absence, there’s bound to be some changes.
 Suzanne Y. Snow centers on this topic in “Forrorrois: The Homecoming.”

 As Danica struggles to live a normal life, she is faced with another threat: a terrorist group is out to steal the plans for her father’s DoD project.
 Her secret identity is also at risk of exposure to the FBI and the government as they get involved in the crisis.
 How will Danica protect her loved ones without blowing her cover?